-2023 Financial and Operational Summary 01
+2024 Highlights 01

 Overview 02

+Our Assets 03

 Message to Shareholders 04

-Montney/Doig Resource Play 06

-Management's Discussion and Analysis 09
+Management's Discussion and Analysis 07

-Management's Report 71
+Management's Report 72

-Independent Auditors' Report 72
+Independent Auditors' Report 73

-Financial Statements 75
+Financial Statements 77

-Notes to the Financial Statements 79
+Notes to the Financial Statements 81

-Abbreviations 100
+Abbreviations 102

-Non-GAAP and Other Financial Measures 101
+Non-GAAP and Other Financial Measures 103

-Advisories 102
+Advisories 104

-Corporate Information 107
+Corporate Information 109

 References to "Birchcliff", the "Corporation", "we", "our", "us" and "its" mean Birchcliff Energy Ltd. This report contains forward-looking statements within the meaning of applicable securities laws.
-For further information regarding the forward-looking statements contained herein, see "Advisories - Forward-Looking Statements" in this report.
-With respect to the disclosure of Birchcliff's production contained herein, see "Advisories - Production" in this report.
-In addition, this report uses various "non-GAAP financial measures", "non-GAAP ratios" and "capital management measures" as such terms are defined in National Instrument 52-112 - Non-GAAP and Other Financial Measures Disclosure ("NI 52-112").
+For further information regarding the forward-looking statements and forward-looking information contained herein, see "Advisories - Forward-Looking Statements" in this report.
+With respect to the disclosure of Birchcliff's production contained herein, all production volumes have been disclosed on a gross basis as such term is defined in National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities ("NI 51-101").
+For further information regarding the disclosure of Birchcliff's production herein, see "Advisories - Production" in this report.
+In addition, this report uses various "non-GAAP financial measures" and "non-GAAP ratios" as such terms are defined in National Instrument 52-112 - Non-GAAP and Other Financial Measures Disclosure ("NI 52-112").
 Non-GAAP financial measures and non-GAAP ratios are not standardized financial measures under GAAP and might not be comparable to similar financial measures disclosed by other issuers.
 For further information regarding the non-GAAP and other financial measures used herein, see "Non-GAAP and Other Financial Measures" in this report.